OlanrewajuHammed/LITA_Class_Documentation/README.md

 This repository showcases various aspect completed during my Excel class, highlighting my proficiency in Excel skills and techniques.
 I began with learning foundational data literacy (Foundation of Data), which laid the groundwork for my understanding of data analysis and manipulation.
 The main source of data used in these projects was provided by the facilitator during the course of learning.
 This journey culminates in developing advanced dashboards for data visualization.

 ### SQL
-Here our facilitator was able to take us throug proper basic sql commands and queries and also
+Here our facilitator was able to take us through proper basic sql commands and queries.
+Navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and different organization preference
-####Content
+#### Content
 1. Introduction to SQL
 2. Basic SQL Queries
 3. Exploratory Data Analysis

 ### Introduction to SQL
-his section encompass the exposure to the theoretical part of sql ranging from:
+This section encompass the exposure to the theoretical aspect of sql ranging from:
-1. Introducion
+1. Explanation of SQL and its rules.
+Some of which are
+ - Not being case sensitive, Statement depending on text line
+2. What database in sql means and how it store data
+3. Basic SQL commands and their types
+ - Data definition Language (e.g create), Data Manipulation Language (e.g insert), Data Control Language (e.g grant), Data Transaction Language (e.g commit) and Data Query Language (create)
+4. Several basic function which include
+ - SQL Data types - SQL keys - SQL Clause - SQL Operators - SQL Join - SQL Aggregate - SQL Views

+### Basic SQL Queries